jve89/handshake/README.md

 - **Outbox (sender):** where handshakes are composed and managed; submissions are visible per handshake.
 - **Inbox (receiver):** a **token-gated** view the sender can share (list + detail of submissions for that handshake).
-- **Future (post-MVP):** optional receiver login that auto-collects their submissions into a personal inbox based on email—tracked in `docs/NOTNOW.md` and roadmap.
+- **Post-MVP (tracked in `docs/NOTNOW.md`):** optional receiver login that auto-collects their submissions into a personal inbox based on email.

 ---